AbdulRahmanSilmy/Assembly-Line-Object-Detector/README.md

 ) with all relevent files.

 I utilize transfer learning with pretrained mobile_net deep neural network.
 The final trained neural network will run on a rasperry PI and needs to be light weight, hence the choice of mobile_net.
+The [training notebook](https://github.com/AbdulRahmanSilmy/Assembly-Line-Object-Detector/blob/main/assembly_line_object_detector.ipynb) details the steps taken in training the model.

 Errors in the xml files of the data collected have been auto corrected using the [datacorrector module](https://github.com/AbdulRahmanSilmy/Assembly-Line-Object-Detector/blob/main/datacorrector.py) and demonstrated in the [xml notebook.](https://github.com/AbdulRahmanSilmy/Assembly-Line-Object-Detector/blob/main/xml_corrector_code.ipynb)